-Disclosure and Barring Service (DBS), Convictions, cautions and other related matters.
+36 Drivers - Disclosure and Barring Service (DBS), Convictions and Cautions

-- 4.18 Under the Town and Police Clauses Act 1847, or under Section 57 of the Local Government (Miscellaneous Provisions) Act 1976, a council may require an applicant for a licence to submit any information that they may reasonably consider necessary to enable them to determine whether the licence should be granted and whether conditions should be attached to any such licence. - 4.19 An enhanced DBS certificate is a mandatory requirement for an applicant for a drivers licence and is an important element used by this Authority to ascertain whether or not the person is fit and proper to hold a licence. - 4.20 An enhanced DBS check will be required upon application.
-The DBS check must be dated no more than two months prior to the application/renewal date.
-This check will detail any criminal convictions and cautions, including those that are spent and other relevant information which will be taken into account. - 4.21 This Authority requires applicants to join the DBS Update Service. - 4.22 The Rehabilitation of Offenders Act 1974 sets out the period after which a conviction would be regarded as 'spent' and would not normally require disclosure of that conviction.
-However the Act has been amended to add Hackney Carriage and Private Hire drivers to the list of 'excepted occupations'.
+- 36.1 Under the Town and Police Clauses Act 1847, or under Section 57 of the Local Government (Miscellaneous Provisions) Act 1976, a council may require an applicant for a licence to submit any information that they may reasonably consider necessary to enable them to determine whether the licence should be granted and whether conditions should be attached to any such licence. - 36.2 An enhanced DBS certificate is a mandatory requirement for an applicant for a drivers' licence and is an important element used by this Authority to ascertain whether the person is fit and proper to hold a licence. - 36.3 The DBS check must be no more than two months old, when submitted.
+This check will detail any criminal convictions and cautions, including those that are spent and other relevant information which will be considered. - 36.4 This Authority requires applicants to register their DBS certificate with the DBS Update Service and maintain the registration for the duration of their licence. - 36.5 This Authority will check the DBS update service every 6 months, for any changes to its status. - 36.6 The Rehabilitation of Offenders Act 1974 sets out the period after which a conviction would be regarded as 'spent' and would not normally require disclosure of that conviction.
+However, the Act has been amended to add Hackney Carriage and Private Hire drivers to the list of 'excepted occupations'.
 This means that applicants must disclose all previous convictions for any offences, and there are no 'spent' convictions in relation to hackney carriage or private hire drivers.
-Only protected convictions or protected cautions can be withheld (see the application form for details). - 4.23 The existence of a criminal conviction, caution or warning does not necessarily preclude an applicant from obtaining a driver's licence.
+Only protected convictions or protected cautions can be withheld

+- 36.7 The existence of a criminal conviction, caution or warning does not necessarily exclude an applicant from obtaining a driver's licence.
 Conversely, the absence of any convictions or cautions does not mean that an applicant will be licensed.
-Each application will be determined on its own merits. - 4.24 Existing licence holders must disclose all new convictions, cautions or warnings including driving convictions, police warnings and reprimands, cautions, community service orders, restraining orders, fixed penalties and any other matters to the licensing authority, in writing within 7 calendar days. - 4.25 Under Common Law Police Disclosure (CLPD) the police can share information regarding a licensee if there is a 'pressing social need'.
-This ensures that where there is a public protection risk, the police will pass information onto a regulatory body to allow swift actions to mitigate any serious safeguarding risk. - 4.26 If it comes to the attention of the Council that a licensed driver has failed to notify the council of relevant matters which occur during the licence period, this will be taken particularly seriously.
-It shows a propensity towards dishonesty and questions the safety and suitability status of the licence holder. - 4.27 This authority will make use of the national refusals and revocations register (NR3) in that it will record any licences refused or revoked at any time and will check any new applications for inclusion on the register
+Each application will be determined on its own merits. - 36.8 Existing licence holders must disclose all new convictions, cautions or warnings including driving convictions, police warnings and reprimands, cautions, community service orders, restraining orders, fixed penalties and any other matters to the licensing authority, in writing within 7 days. - 36.9 Further details of the relevance and treatment of convictions policy can be found at Appendix F - 36.10 Under Common Law Police Disclosure (CLPD) the police can share information regarding a licensee if there is a 'pressing social need'.
+This ensures that where there is a public protection risk, the police will pass information onto a regulatory body to allow swift actions to mitigate any serious safeguarding risk. - 36.11 If it comes to the attention of the Council that a licensed driver has failed to notify the council of relevant matters which occur during the licence period, this will be taken particularly seriously.
+It shows an inclination towards dishonesty and questions the safe and suitable status of the licence holder.

-Certificates of Good Conduct
+37 Drivers - Certificates of Good Conduct

-- 4.28 Applicants who have worked or have been resident overseas in the 5 years preceding the date of application must obtain a certificate of good conduct from the relevant embassy or consulate covering that period. - 4.29 The certificate of good conduct must be authenticated, translated and sealed by the relevant embassy or consulate. - 4.30 Any costs associated with obtaining a certificate of good conduct are the responsibility of the applicant or driver.
+- 37.1 Applicants who have worked or have been resident overseas in the 5 years preceding the date of application must obtain a certificate of good conduct from the relevant embassy or consulate covering that period. - 37.2 The certificate of good conduct must be authenticated, translated and sealed by the relevant embassy or consulate. - 37.3 Any costs associated with obtaining a certificate of good conduct are the responsibility of the applicant or driver.